Is Seafood Boil Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Yes, seafood boil is generally safe during pregnancy when the seafood is fully cooked to 145°F (63°C).
-Most seafood boil seasonings contain pregnancy safe ingredients, with 15 A grade and 18 B+ grade options available.
+Yes, seafood boil is generally safe during pregnancy when all seafood is thoroughly cooked to 145°F. Most seafood boil seasonings are pregnancy safe, with 10 out of 22 products earning an A grade.

-Seafood boils can be a nutritious choice during pregnancy, providing omega-3 fatty acids important for fetal brain development.
-The key concerns are ensuring seafood reaches safe internal temperatures to kill harmful bacteria like Vibrio and Listeria, and choosing low mercury seafood options.
-Some seasoning blends contain polysorbate 80, an emulsifier that animal studies suggest may affect offspring gut health, though this is found in only a small number of products.
+Seafood boils can be a nutritious choice during pregnancy, providing omega-3 fatty acids essential for fetal brain development.
+The key concerns are ensuring seafood reaches safe internal temperatures to eliminate harmful bacteria like Vibrio and Listeria, and choosing low mercury seafood options.
+Some seasoning blends contain polysorbate 80, an emulsifier that may affect gut microbiota based on animal studies, though most products avoid this ingredient.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.